tompsherman/tompsherman/README.md

 - 🔭 I’m currently working on ... [destroying the Gregorian Calendar with math & science](http://thenewcalendar.com)
 - 🌱 I’m currently learning ... full stack web development (NodeJS) with Lambda School
 - 👯 I’m looking to collaborate on ... interesting, complex problems
-- 🤔 I’m looking for help with ...
-PHP
-- 💬 Ask me about ... my dog
+- 💬 Ask me why ...
+I like to code in sunglasses
-- 📫 How to reach me: ... @iamtomsherman
 - ⚡ Fun fact: ... in 2017, I discovered the 5th season of the year

 #### Languages & technologies --